--- Menu --- Blog Traveler Stories News Travel Tips Responsible Travel Our Office Peru 1. When is the best time to go to Peru?

 Traveler's diarrhea (TD) is the most common ailment of visitors to Latin America.
 It's a good idea to ask your doctor for an antibiotic specifically for TD, as … For an Amazon adventure trip everyone should pack accordingly.
 Except for the occasional internal flight, we'll be taking canoes, kayaks, jeeps, vans and our own feet between destinations.
 A … Working together for Sustainable Travel

 Adventure Life is the first US-based operator to join the Rainforest Alliance's TOPS (Tour Operators Promoting Sustainability).
-We have formed an alliance to … Royal official, Juan de Matienzo, once recommended to King Philip II of Spain that "to do away with coca is like denying the existence of Peru."
+We have formed an … Royal official, Juan de Matienzo, once recommended to King Philip II of Spain that "to do away with coca is like denying the existence of Peru."
 The coca leaf has been entrenched in every part of … Before embarking on a journey, you put a lot of effort into deciding where to go, preparing, and researching.
-While taking the time to organize a trip, why not plan to see TWO …
+While taking the time to organize a trip, why not plan to see TWO … Ancient ruins, ancient traditions, and ancient jungles are awaiting you in Peru.
+Wander through charming markets, explore rainforests, observe unique wildlife, and walk the same trails as the …